Firewalls, IDS, IPS, Security Zones, and Screened Subnets

 Forward proxyBetween clients and external servicesControls and logs outbound user access

-Reverse proxyIn front of internal web applicationsPublishes applications and hides internal server details
+Reverse proxyIn front of internal web applicationsPublishes apps, hides internal server details

-IDSOut of band or passive tap/SPANDetects suspicious traffic and alerts
+Intrusion detection system (IDS)Out of band, passive tap/SPANDetects suspicious traffic and alerts

-Load balancerIn front of service poolDistributes client traffic and supports availability
+Load balancerIn front of a service poolDistributes client traffic, supports availability

-An IDS can be safer to deploy because it does not sit inline, but it cannot directly block traffic.
-An IPS can block traffic, but poor tuning can interrupt legitimate service.
-A load balancer is not automatically a firewall, but it can terminate TLS, perform health checks, support persistence, and send traffic only to healthy application nodes.
+An IDS is safer to deploy because it sits out of band, but it cannot directly block traffic — an alert is not prevention.
+An IPS is inline and can block, but poor tuning interrupts legitimate service.
+A load balancer is not a firewall; however, it can terminate TLS, run health checks, support session persistence, and steer traffic only to healthy nodes.

 Security Zones

-Security zones group systems by trust level and policy.
-A common design uses an untrusted Internet zone, a screened subnet for public services, an internal user zone, a server zone, a management zone, and sometimes partner or guest zones.
+A security zone groups systems by trust level and policy.
+A typical design uses an untrusted Internet zone, a screened subnet, an internal user zone, a server zone, a management zone, and sometimes partner or guest zones.

 ZoneTypical contentsPolicy idea